minio/minio/docs/minio-server-configuration-files-guide.md

 ``version``  talks about the version of the file.

-``credential`` stores authenctication credentials for your Minio server.
+``credential`` stores authentication credentials for your Minio server.
 If you want to provide your own custom access/secret key you will have to modify it and run Minio.

 ``region``: We are following S3 specs and hence the region.